stolksdorf/nomic-aug2016/rules.md

 #### 104: Rule of Amendment
-> An active player may submit an amendment<sup>1</sup> to the rules at any time.
+> An active player may submit an amendment<sup>1</sup> to the rules, or to their own title, at any time.
 A player may only have two amendments open for voting and discussion at a time.
 The amendments may not be edited once they are submitted for voting and discussion.
 A player may close their amendments at any time.

 [<sup>1.
 How to propose</sup>](./readme.md#propose-a-rule-amendment)